wix-incubator/headless-components/docs/api/PROGRAM_INTERFACE.md

 ### Program.Duration

 Displays the program duration in days with customizable rendering.
 Data source: program.timeline field.
-If the program is self-placed, duration has no limit.
+If the program is self-paced, duration has no limit.

 **Props**